Simple Ripple Eater PSU for the sx and kx-Amplifiers

 The series pass transistors (8A MJE15032/33 devices) are designed to be mounted underneath the PCB with their tabs screwed to the amplifier chassis base using the appropriate thermally conductive insulator (same mounting technique as the main rectifier D4 as well but you do not need the insulating washer on the rectifier – only some thermal grease).
 Each pass transistor will dissipate about 10W in a stereo set-up delivering full output power into the loudspeaker load.

-In normal operation, you will drop between 3 to 4 volts worst case across each pass transistor, so if you want an output of say +-27V, the loaded DC voltage into the PSU should be 31V.
-Note carefully as well, this power supply does NOT regulate the output – it will track the raw filtered DC voltage, but remove the ripple hence the ‘ripple eater’ name.
+In normal operation, you will drop ~2 volts across each pass transistor, so if you want an output of say +-27 V, the loaded DC voltage into the PSU should be 29 V. Note carefully as well, this power supply does NOT regulate the output – it will track the raw filtered DC voltage, but remove the ripple hence the ‘ripple eater’ name.

 You can use this ripple eater power supply as is up to +-35V.
 You can also use it on amplifier with higher supply voltages up to +-50V.
 However, you must change the filter capacitors to 50 or 63V types (this is C1 and C6 in the schematic).
 In a class AB amplifier, you can use values that are about 3x LOWER than you would on a class A amplifier – so about 15 000 uF at 50 or 63V would be correct.
 You must also change C5 and C7 to 50 or 63 Volts.
 Finally, change R5 and R6 to 10k each.
 Note that the Ripple Eater PSU is not suitable for amplifiers with power supply rails much above +-50V because the series pass transistors (Q1 and Q3) are rated at 8A continuous and this places an upper limit on the output power.

 Here is the component overlay for the PSU.